SyncfusionExamples/How-to-add-custom-axis-label-in-WinUI-SfCartesianChart/README.md

 This article explains how to add custom axis labels in [WinUI (SfCartesianChart)](https://help.syncfusion.com/winui/cartesian-charts/getting-started).

-The [axis labels](https://help.syncfusion.com/winui/cartesian-charts/axis/axislabels) generated based on the range and data point values binding to the [XBindingPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSeries.html#Syncfusion_UI_Xaml_Charts_ChartSeries_XBindingPath) and [YBindingPath](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.CircularSeries.html#Syncfusion_UI_Xaml_Charts_CircularSeries_YBindingPath) properties of the Cartesian series.
+By customizing the axis labels in a chart, you can display more meaningful and descriptive text along the axes, thereby enhancing the representation of the chart data.
+The following steps demonstrate this process.

+**Step: 1**

 We can add the custom axis labels by utilizing the [LabelTemplate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_LabelTemplate) property with the help of a Converter, as shown in the following code snippet.